benjreinhart/syte/README.md

 │   └── app.ejs
 ├── pages
 │   └── index.md
-└── app.json
+└── app.yaml
 ```

 Note:

-* The `layouts` directory, `pages` directory, and `app.json` file are mandatory.
+* The `layouts` directory, `pages` directory, and `app.yaml` file are mandatory.
-* `app.json` can contain any arbitrary context you want and will be available in the ejs files.
+* `app.yaml` can contain any arbitrary context you want and will be available in the ejs files.
 * The `pages` directory can contain any number markdown (`.md`) or ejs (`.ejs`) files.
 * Pages can be nested arbitrarily deep.
 Their URLs will be the path to the file relative to the `pages` directory.
+* Pages are able to supply context and configuration via front matter (yaml with leading and trailing `---`).
+This context will be merged against the global context defined in `app.yaml`.

 Let's say we want to add some blog pages to our site with the following urls: